 Both tools has its strengths and trade-offs.
 But if you’re wondering which one fits your team’s workflow, technical expertise, and performance testing needs, this guide will break it all down for you.

 Performance testing tools come in different flavors, each catering to specific use cases, technical expertise, and scalability needs.
+Modern approaches often emphasize continuous delivery performance testing to ensure reliability throughout development.
 Let’s compare the tools to understand what they bring to the table.

 What is JMeter?